 After the sync is complete, the Layers panel in Illustrator or Photoshop is updated with the map content.
 (The downloaded results can vary depending on your mapping profile setting.)
 The Compilation window progress indicates when it's successfully completed.
 The Sync button is enabled again to allow you to sync additional map content to the same Illustrator or Photoshop file.

 After you successfully sync the map, you can expect the following results:

 - Sync status updated—A status bar appears in the compilation window with a success (or failure) message.

 - Map downloaded—A new file is created or updated with layers that reflect the map content in the Compilation window.
 The structure and organization of layers vary between Illustrator and Photoshop.
 See Differences in Illustrator and Photoshop synced files.

 Labels are highlighted in pink in your downloaded map if the font used in the source layer is not available on your machine.
 In Illustrator, click the Type menu and choose Resolve Missing Fonts to see a list of missing fonts.
 If the font is available in Adobe Fonts, you can activate it by checking the corresponding box.

 - Processes completed—Processes run on the downloaded map if you configured any to run on sync.

-- Layer sync toggled off—Toggling sync off for layers you've already downloaded allows you to add and sync more layers without removing the previously synced layers from your map in the compilation window.
-Once you've synced your map and created an artwork file, you can come back to the compilation window and download new layers.
+- Layer sync toggled off—Turning sync off for layers that you've already downloaded allows you to add and sync more layers without removing the previously synced layers from your map in the compilation window.
+Once you've synced your map and created an artwork file, you can come back to the Compilation window and download new layers.

 To sync a layer multiple times, turn on the Toggles Sync button .
 This will enable the layer once more for sync.

-- Mapboard is locked—The mapboard is locked in place (indicated by a solid blue border) and the following properties are disabled to ensure that any content you subsequently add and sync via the compilation window aligns geographically to the previously synced content:
+- Mapboard is locked—The mapboard is locked in place (indicated by a solid blue border) and the following properties are disabled to ensure that any content you subsequently add and sync in the Compilation window aligns geographically to the previously synced content: